Indonesia 2004 "Museums of Indonesia"

 Fossil on Museum stamps of Indonesia 2004

 On February 29th, 2004, the Post Authority of Indonesia issued the set of four stamps "Museums of Indonesia".
 These stamps show some exhibits from various museums of Indonesia.
-One of the stamps is dedicate to the Bandung Geology Museum and show fossil of Hippopotamus.
+One of the stamps is dedicated to the Bandung Geology Museum and shows a fossil of a Hippopotamus.

 This museum was renovated to its current look during 1999-2000, funded by JICA (Japan International Corporation Agency).